AmineIzanami/agentic-workflows-amazon-bedrock/README.md

 This project is a lightweight multi-agent framework designed to easily build and deploy multi-agent solutions on * *Amazon Bedrock** using AWS **CDK (Cloud Development Kit)**.
-It provides infrastructure and tooling for developers to create AI-powered agent workflows at scale.
+It provides infrastructure and tooling for developers to create AI-powered agent workflows at scale, fully powered by AWS Managed Services—no third-party tools or packages needed such as LangChain or CrewAI

 ## Features